Project: Design and control of DC transformer for overlay DC grids at Cardiff University (4 April 2018 – 3 April 2021).

 Numerous webinars (2020/21); ACDC international conference, Coventry (2019); Culham Centre for Fusion Energy visit (2019); BIN@Porto (2018).
 Network meetings: KU leuven (2021), Cinergia & UPC (2020), Cardiff University (2020), Elia (2019), DTU (2019), Uporto & Efacec (2018) and UPC (2018).
 Cardiff University: Science Busking workshop (2019).
 Xi’an Jiaotong University: PhD Asian School on Advanced Power Electronics (2019).
 Tsinghua University: Prof Timothy Green lecture, Control & Power Electronics for Distribution Network (2019).
 Imperial College London: IEEE Workshop on Representations of Power Electronics for Grid Dynamic Studies (2019).

 I am from China and am one of the Marie Curie Early Stage Researchers (ESRs) working at Cardiff University.
 I received my BEng and MsC degree in Electrical Engineering from Tsinghua University in China in 2015 and 2018 respectively.
 My Master thesis title was ‘Research on High Performance Control Methods of PMSM Based on SiC Motor Drive’.

 My research interests include application of power electronic technology in renewable energy and electric motor drives, including the research of the converter topologies and control techniques.

 I wanted to join the InnoDC project because it is a collaborative project in a network of universities and companies with expertise in offshore wind power generation and supply.
 And the InnoDC project will address the technical challenges linked to developing offshore grids and hybrid AC/DC systems.
 It is a great opportunity to receive wide-ranging technical and personal skills training and to communicate with a wide range of people.

-My spare time hobbies include reading, badminton and going to the gym.
+My hobbies include reading, badminton and going to the gym.